 Business Assurance and Governance Principal Activities Responsibility FY2025/ 2026 FY2026/ 2027 FY2027/ 2028 FY2028/ 2029 Provide administrative secretariat support to ensure the efficient operation of the City's civic functions.
 This includes Council meetings, Councillor workshops and Mayor/Councillor community outreach events.
 CEO Office • • • • Provide Councillors with relevant support and manage the administrative process and protocols relating to Committee and Council Meetings.
-CEO Office ٠ ٠ • • Manage operational and governance activities for the Audit, Risk and Improvement Committee (ARIC), including management of the internal audit function.
+CEO Office • • • • Manage operational and governance activities for the Audit, Risk and Improvement Committee (ARIC), including management of the internal audit function.
 CEO Office • • • • Establish and enforce standards of conduct to ensure City of Ryde meets its ethical and legal obligations, makes decisions in the best interests of all stakeholders, with transparency and accountability across the organisation.
 Undertake a scan of regulatory changes and update policy and procedures as appropriate.
-CEO Office • ● • • Handle community complaint management process including code of conduct complaints against Councillors.
-CEO Office • • • • Measures and Indicators Annual maintenance and update of Council's Complete the annual Internal Audit plan, con Maintain a legislative compliance register and duct internal audit and d quality as:
+CEO Office • • • • Handle community complaint management process including code of conduct complaints against Councillors.
+CEO Office • • • •

-- Facilitate at least 10 ordinary meetings of the Council annually and approximately 20 Councillor workshops - Facilitate the Councillor helpdesk function to provide high-quality support and responsiveness to requests for information and civic office support - Independently oversee public interest disclosure matters - Manage escalated complaints or Code of Conduct and integrity matters.
+- Annual maintenance and update of Council's policies and delegations - Complete the annual Internal Audit plan, conduct internal audit and quality assurance functions - Maintain a legislative compliance register and provide authority cards to authorised officers - Facilitate at least 10 ordinary meetings of the Council annually and approximately 20 Councillor workshops - Facilitate the Councillor helpdesk function to provide high-quality support and responsiveness to requests for information and civic office support - Independently oversee public interest disclosure matters - Manage escalated complaints or Code of Conduct and integrity matters.